WUSTL-Biol4220/home/labs/lab_14.md

 # Lab 14

-*Lab 14 GitHub Classroom link:* TBD
+*Lab 14 GitHub Classroom link:* https://classroom.github.com/a/3vHMqPVp

 In this lab, we will learn how to create and manipulate Python containers, how to use for-loops with containers, and how to pass arguments to a Python script through Unix.